LucaCappelletti94/tinycrawler/README.rst

    :language: json

-Tinycrawler
+TinyCrawler
 ====================

 |travis| |sonar_quality| |sonar_maintainability| |sonar_coverage| |code_climate_maintainability| |pip|

-A small crawler that uses multiprocessing and arbitrarily many proxies to download one or more websites following a given filter, search and save functions.
+An highly customizable crawler that uses multiprocessing and proxies to download one or more websites following a given filter, search and save functions.

 **REMEMBER THAT DDOS IS ILLEGAL.
 DO NOT THIS SOFTWARE FOR ILLEGAL PORPOSES.**